autred/blog/faq.md

 Here are some of the features we think make us unique.
 We also try to focus development on features that aren't already available elsewhere for free.

-* Free public match replay parsing.
-Most similar services offer this as a premium feature.
-Replay parsing allows us to extract much more data from games than the API offers.
+* Public match replay parsing.
+Replay parsing allows us to extract much more data from games than the WebAPI offers.

 * Open source.
 We keep our code open source, so anyone can help contribute, or learn from our work and apply it to their own projects.
 We also have downloads of player and match data for users to do their own analysis.